 Welcome!
 This course focus on ethical thought and practice and how they relate to contemporary issues.
-One set of issues concerns some foundational questions for ethical theory, including the nature of values, the basis of morality, our duties to others, and the proper role of these things in our lives.
-Another set of issues concerns concrete ethical questions in the context of contemporary society, including questions about our duties to respond to poverty, the desirability of patriotism, whether it is permissible to do the wrong thing to secure some greater good, the nature and significance of other animals, and the proper aims of education.
+The first half of the course focuses on some foundational questions for ethical theory, including the nature of values, the role of religion, the basis of morality, and the limits it may have on our lives.
+The second half of the course concerns ethical life in the context of wider society, including questions about the desirability of patriotism, whether it is permissible to do the wrong thing to secure some greater good, obligations concerning the handling of difference, and the proper aims of education.

 This course satisfies a requirement for Warren College.
-The course is in-person only, with no remote option unless some extraordinary event necessitates a change in the modality of this course.
+The course is in-person only, with no remote option unless some extraordinary event necessitates our doing otherwise.